fuzzlove/buffer_overflows/README.md

-Varius bufferoverflows while I was in the process of studying.
+Various bufferoverflows made or examined while I was in the process of studying.